Orvis Clearwater Combo Review: Long-Term Update

 You get a large arbor design that is better for reeling line in faster than older, more traditional reels.
 The die-cast construction is airy and lightweight.

-Orvis Clearwater Outfit Review: The Verdict
+The Orvis Clearwater Combo Verdict

 Get the Gear: